medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ### 2.4 MedComMessagingProvenance
-The MedComMessagingProvenance resource tracks information about the activity that created, revised, deleted, or signed a version of a resource, describing the entities and agents involved.
-This information can be used to form assessments about its quality, reliability, trustworthiness, or to provide pointers for where to go to further investigate the origins of the resource and the information in it.
+The MedComMessagingProvenance resource tracks information about the activity that created, revised, deleted or signed a version of a resource, and describes the entities and agents involved.
+This information can be used to form assessments about its quality, reliability,and trustworthiness or provide pointers for where to go to further investigate the origins of the resource and the information in it.

-Provenance resources are a record-keeping assertion that gathers information about the context in which the information in a resource was obtained.
-Provenance resources are prepared by the application that initiates the create/update etc. of the resource.
-An AuditEvent resource contains overlapping information, but is created as events occur, to track and audit the events.
+The provenance resources are a record-keeping assertion that gathers information about the context in which the information in a resource was obtained.
+Provenance resources are prepared by the application that initiates the creation/update etc. of the resource.
+An AuditEvent resource contains overlapping information but is created as events occur to track and audit the events.
 AuditEvent resources are often (though not exclusively) created by the application responding to the read/query/create/update/etc. event.

 <!-- Provenance of a resource is a record that describes entities and processes involved in producing and delivering or otherwise influencing that resource.
 Provenance provides a critical foundation for assessing authenticity, enabling trust, and allowing reproducibility.
 Provenance assertions are a form of contextual metadata and can themselves become important records with their own provenance.
 Provenance statement indicates clinical significance in terms of confidence in authenticity, reliability, and trustworthiness, integrity, and stage in lifecycle (e.g. Document Completion - has the artifact been legally authenticated), all of which may impact security, privacy, and trust policies. -->
 <br>